JordanGoodspeed/dsp/05b-python_advanced.md

 Print the first 3 key and value pairs of the dictionary:

-('A.', 'Localio'): [' JD MA MPH MS PhD', 'Associate Professor of Biostatistics', 'rlocalio@upenn.edu'] ('Alisa', 'Stephens'): [' Ph.D.', 'Assistant Professor of Biostatistics', 'alisaste@mail.med.upenn.edu'] ('Andrea', 'Troxel'): [' ScD', 'Professor of Biostatistics', 'atroxel@mail.med.upenn.edu']
+('A.', 'Localio'): [' JD MA MPH MS PhD', 'Associate Professor of Biostatistics', 'rlocalio@upenn.edu']

+('Alisa', 'Stephens'): [' Ph.D.', 'Assistant Professor of Biostatistics', 'alisaste@mail.med.upenn.edu']

+('Andrea', 'Troxel'): [' ScD', 'Professor of Biostatistics', 'atroxel@mail.med.upenn.edu']

-#A. Russel Localio is free to go by his middle name if he chooses, there is no compelling reason to change the whole program for one person
+#A. Russell Localio is free to go by his middle name if he chooses, there is no compelling reason to change the whole program for one person

 ####Q8.
 It looks like the current dictionary is sorted by first name.
 Sort by last name and print the first 3 key and value pairs.

 ('Scarlett', 'Bellamy'): [' Sc.D.', 'Associate Professor of Biostatistics', 'bellamys@mail.med.upenn.edu']

-('Warren', 'Bilker'): ['Ph.D.', 'Professor of Biostatistics', 'warren@upenn.edu'] ('Matthew', 'Bryan'): [' PhD', 'Assistant Professor of Biostatistics', 'bryanma@upenn.edu']
+('Warren', 'Bilker'): ['Ph.D.', 'Professor of Biostatistics', 'warren@upenn.edu']

+('Matthew', 'Bryan'): [' PhD', 'Assistant Professor of Biostatistics', 'bryanma@upenn.edu']